readycomputingjames/cache-manage-suite/README_cache_manage.txt

 --license = Show license usage and info

+--list-namespaces = Show list of namespaces in a database

 --restart = Restart all instances on this machine

+--show-app-errors <namespace> = List application errors for a namespace

---show-log = Show log warnings and errors
+--show-log = Show console log warnings and errors

 --start = Start all instances on this machine